PiSupply/PiJuice/Software/README.md

 Once you load the software, you will see the PiJuice icon appear in the system tray, as above.
 This icon shows you the status of the PiJuice - charging from Pi, charging from PiJuice, running on battery as you have in a normal laptop computer.
 Additionally you can hover over it to tell you the charge level of the battery.

+*Note that it is not possible to detect battery not present when powered through on board USB micro, so it might show 0% only.*

 ![bat-100](https://raw.githubusercontent.com/PiSupply/PiJuice/master/Software/Source/data/images/bat-90.png)
 ![bat-50](https://raw.githubusercontent.com/PiSupply/PiJuice/master/Software/Source/data/images/bat-50.png)
 ![bat-0](https://raw.githubusercontent.com/PiSupply/PiJuice/master/Software/Source/data/images/bat-0.png)